HamzaMhadbi/simple-side-menu/README.md

 # Simple Side Menu

-An simple Side menu component written only in React.js and CSS3.
+a simple Side menu component written only in React.js and CSS3.

 > **Important**: This component must be used with React Router V4.